Textualize/textual/docs/guide/compound.md

  - a `Button` to switch to editing mode; and
  - a `Button` to switch to display mode.

-Below you can find the skeleton for our widget `EditableText`, that inherits from `Static` (instead of inheriting directly from `Widget`) because `Static` caches its rendering, on top of other minor but useful things.
+Below, you can find the skeleton for our widget `EditableText`.
+We inherit from `Static`, instead of from `Widget`, because `Static` does some extra work for us, like caching the rendering.

 === "editabletext01.py"